rsvilenov/MaintenanceModeMiddleware/Configuration.md

 ### Configure in Startup

-To specify where the maintenance state is stored, so that it can be restored after a restart of the application, use the options, available in the extension method for registeratin of the control service.
+To specify where the maintenance state is stored, so that it can be restored after a restart of the application, use the options, available in the extension method for registration of the control service.
 By default, the state is stored in a json file.
 To override that, you can implement your own state store and pass it as a parameter to UseStateStore().
 For inspiration, take a look at the implementation of [FileStateStore](src/MaintenanceModeMiddleware/StateStore/FileStateStore.cs).

 ```csharp
 public void ConfigureServices(IServiceCollection services)